zeffii/Precursor/README.md

 ### Precursor for Brackets
 A simple tool to speed up writing for loops, and similar syntax heavy code constructs, that can be described in a more concise way.
-It only takes a small amount of information to describe what you want, but for the javascript engine to understand you extra syntax is required.
+It only takes a small amount of information to describe what you want, but for the JavaScript engine to understand you extra syntax is required.

 #### What to expect